Vin Gopal: Monmouth County Democratic Party

 In his 20s, Gopal ran for Chairman of the Monmouth County Democratic Organization.
 He was elected Chairman with 73% of the vote.
 As Chairman, Gopal led the 2015 campaign for General Assembly, where he helped oust Republican incumbents Caroline Casagrande and Mary Pat Angelini by newcomers Eric Houghtaling and Joann Downey, in what was widely considered a major upset.
 As Chairman, Gopal was featured in PolitickerNJ.com's 100 Most Powerful people in New Jersey Politics in 2015 and 2016.
 In 2017, Gopal resigned the Chairmanship, announcing his intention to run for Senate in the 11th Legislative District against Republican incumbent Jennifer Beck.
-Gopal ran alongside first-term Democratic incumbents Assemblyman Eric Houghtaling and Assemblywoman Joann Downey..
+Gopal ran alongside first-term Democratic incumbents Eric Houghtaling and Joann Downey..
 Under Gopal's tenure as party chair from 2012 to 2017, he helped flip mayoral seats from Republican to Democrat in municipalities including Matawan, Atlantic Highlands, Howell Township, Oceanport and Shrewsbury Township.
 He led the effort for Democrats to win council seats for the first time in Allentown, Fair Haven, Neptune City and Union Beach.

+Federal redistricting commissioner

+Gopal was appointed by Speaker Craig Coughlin to serve on the New Jersey Redistricting Commission in 2021.
+He advocated to merge Chris Smith and Andy Kim's congressional districts by placing Smith's hometown of Hamilton Township in Kim's 3rd Congressional District.
+Gopal argued that there was more in common between Western Monmouth County and Mercer County than there was with Mercer and Ocean counties.
+Tiebreaker, retired Supreme Court Justice John E. Wallace Jr. agreed.
+Smith relocated to Ocean County and ran in that congressional district instead, while Kim's seat became a safe Democratic seat.

 Sherrill for Governor

-Gopal was named Chairman of then-Congresswoman Mikie Sherrill's campaign for Governor in June 2025, serving as a key spokesperson, advisor and lead fundraiser for the Sherrill campaign.
+Gopal was named Chairman of then-Congresswoman Mikie Sherrill's campaign for Governor in June 2025, serving as a spokesperson, advisor and fundraiser for the Sherrill campaign.
 Sherrill was elected by a 13% margin in November 2025, bringing coattails that elected hundreds of new Democratic officials around the state, including five new seats in the General Assembly and Democratic majorities in municipalities such as Parsippany–Troy Hills and Bridgewater Township.